Dental Implants – Longmont, CO

 Missing All Your Teeth

 If you currently have a denture that simply won’t stay in place, you can improve its stabilization and provide a sturdier fit through implants.
-Even more incredible is how only four to six implants are needed to replace an entire arch!
+Even more incredible is how only four to eight implants are needed to replace an entire arch!

 Understanding the Cost of Dental Implants